 Getting ready for a 13-week travel assignment can be both exciting and hectic!
-You’ve got so much to do– from squaring things away at home to making sure you’re getting all your paperwork done for your assignment.
+You’ve got so much to do– from squaring things away at home to ensuring you’re getting all your paperwork done for your assignment.

 Packing your bags may be one of the last things on your to-do list, but it’s one of the most important things to get right!

-Go over your packing list the day of, and make sure everything is packed and ready to go.
+Go over your packing list the day of and ensure everything is packed and ready to go.

-4.Cover your razor heads with a binder clip.
-Obviously, razor heads are sharp and can be dangerous.
-Not only can they scrape your hand when reaching in your bag to find something, but it can also tear up the inside of your luggage.
+Razor heads are sharp and can be dangerous.
+Not only can they scrape your hand when reaching in your bag to find something, but they can also tear up the inside of your luggage.
 Placing an appropriately sized binder clip over the razor head will keep everything safe & clean.

 Separate your shoes from your clothes with a shower cap.